OLED Testing Guide

-As a standard, we set the X100 source measure unit to Range 2 that allows measurements between ±10 mA with a 10 μA resolution, because the pixel size we use (4.5 or 4.0 mm2) leads to currents lower than 100 mA.
+As a standard, we set the Source Measure Unit to Range 2, which allows measurements between ±10 mA with a 10 μA resolution, because the pixel size we use (4.5 or 4.0 mm2) leads to currents lower than 100 mA.

-The OLED device is loaded into the setup (see figure below) that is composed of the Push-Fit Test Board connected to the X100, and a (third-party) luminance meter that is focused onto one of the pixels to be measured.
+The OLED device is loaded into the setup (see figure below) that is composed of the Push-Fit Test Board connected to the source measure unit, and a (third-party) luminance meter that is focused onto one of the pixels to be measured.